projecteru/redis-trib.py/README.md

 means migrate slot #0 #2 #4 #5 #6 #7 from `127.0.0.1:7000` to `127.0.0.1:7001`.

+Rescue a failed cluster, specify host, port of one node in the cluster, and a free node

+    redis-trib.py rescue 127.0.0.1:7000 127.0.0.1:8000

+The program would check which slots are failed in the cluster which contains `127.0.0.1:7000`, and add them to `127.0.0.1:8000`.

 ## Python APIs

 ### Cluster Operation APIs